Herman Makkink

 Herman Makkink (21 October, 1937 – 20 October 2013) was a Dutch sculptor, graphic artist and illustrator.

 Life and work

 Makkink was born in Winschoten.
-After studying chemistry from 1955 to 1959 in Groningen, Makkink began to walk and hitchhike around the world, a phase in his life he described in the book Around the world on foot and which he sold to various newspapers, mainly in Southeast Asia.
+After studying chemistry from 1955 to 1959 in Groningen, Makkink began to walk and hitchhike around the world, a phase in his life he described in the book Around the World on Foot and which he sold to various newspapers, mainly in Southeast Asia.
 He worked in Japan as an English teacher and also travelled through Australia and Central America.
 He began to sculpt in the United States, when he made his first assemblage of scrap metal.
-After a short stay in Greece, he moved to London and became technical assistant at the London College of Printing.
-In London, he participated in several group exhibitions.
+After a short stay in Greece, he moved to London, becoming technical assistant at the London College of Printing, and participating in several group exhibitions.